micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-You know that the Passover is in two days--and the Son of Man will be delivered up [^a]treacherously to be crucified.
+You know that the Passover is in two days--and the Son of Man will be delivered up treacherously to be crucified.